 While your flood may be caused by different factors, the water damage will be the same.
 The best ways to avoid flooding your basement is by considering any leaky basement windows and foundation or checking for plumbing leaks.
 The best way to avoid plumbing leaks is by keeping an eye on any leaking water tanks or pipes and replacing your washing machine supply hose if it is ever damaged.

 The Cost for flood repair varies greatly depending on how much water enters into your home, business, or basement.
 Other factors to consider is what kind of water and how soon you attend to the problem.
 Typical cost of a flooded basement cleanup can range from between $3,000 and $10,000 with an average of $4,000.
 Some things to consider in the cost include:

 - How deep the water is in the home.
 Just an inch of water will be less of a problem than a whole foot.
 If water needs to be pumped out of a basement, it will add to the cost.

-- Before going into a flooded basement to assess or repair the damage, always check that the electricity and gas are turned off.
+- Safety first!
+Before going into a flooded basement to assess or repair the damage, always check that the electricity and gas are turned off.
 Wear rubber boots and gloves when repairing to avoid any electrical contact.

 - Identify the leak.
 It is important to act fast and locate where the leak is coming from to prevent it from causing any further damage or overflow.

 - Call in the professionals.
 If you are struggling to find the cause of the leak, call your local disaster restoration company.
 Contact the professionals at Rapid Restoration and we can help to identify the issue promptly and clean up the mess.

 - Contact your insurance.
 Contact your insurance company right away to learn what they can cover for you, depending on flooding damages.